Yes, I’m a 38-year-old who loves young adult mystery books. (I’m still young, right?!)

 This story takes place in Amsterdam in 1943.

-Hanneke spends her days procuring and delivering sought-after black market goods to paying customers.
+Hanneke spends her days procuring and delivering sought-after black-market goods to paying customers.
 Her nights are spent hiding the true nature of her work from her concerned parents.
-Every waking moment she is mourning her boyfriend, who was killed on the Dutch front lines when the Germans invaded.
+Every waking moment she mourns her boyfriend, who was killed on the Dutch front lines when the Germans invaded.

 She likes to think of her illegal work as a small act of rebellion.